tommasosansone91/aqi_luftdaten/dev_docs/install_on_raspberrypi.md

 # Install on Raspberry pi

-This procedure is to install the app aqi_luftdaten on a Raspberry pi.
+This procedure gives instructions on how to install the app aqi_luftdaten on a Raspberry pi.

 > [!IMPORTANT]
-> The Raspberry pi and the PC must be connected to the same LAN network.
+> The Raspberry pi and the PC used for the deploy must be connected to the same LAN network.

 ## Key exchange between RPi and github